ZhijunWang1991/bananavision.net/content/home/over.md

   #   4 = Citation (publication only)
   view: 2
 ---
 My name is Max, during my Ph.D. career, I had a lot of training in data science and visualization.
 I am still passionate about data analysis using R and Python.
 I can assist you with data plotting to make your research life easier.
+My interests focus on statistical analysis, data visualization, predictive models based on machine learning.
+Skilled experience in data analysis in agriculture, biology, food related fields.